sjhardwick/us_tariff_data/README.md

     -   Section 301 product lists were extracted from Federal Register PDFs.
     -   Section 232 Canada/Mexico tariffs (announced 4 Mar 2018, exempted 7 Mar 2018) were removed due to origin ambiguity.

-6. Exemptions (e.g. Section 301 exclusions) are flagged so that tariff shifters for that product/program combination are set to zero during the exemption period.\
+6. Exemptions (e.g. Section 301 exclusions) are flagged so that tariff shifters for that product/program combination are set to zero during the exemption period.
-    This avoids partially adjusting the rate for mixed-coverage lists.

 ### Weighting and aggregation